 For example, a consumer seeking to purchase a new BMW X3 starts their customer journey by searching for “BMW near me” on Google.

 The average consumer chooses a business from Google’s top 3 search results with the most reviews and highest star rating – in this case, Peter Pan BMW.

 From there, the consumer can message Peter Pan to check if they have the X3 without leaving Google.
 The relevant team member is alerted and can now chat with prospects while they’re still on Google.

 This is what the modern customer journey looks like, and Experience Marketing software provides you with all the tools you need to drive growth in one intuitive platform.

-Birdeye offers businesses listing management tools, powerful reviews management, and a unified Messaging inbox so you can manage Google Business Messages directly from our platform, all thanks to a direct integration with Google.
+Birdeye offers business listing management tools, powerful reviews management, and a unified Messaging inbox to manage Google Business Messages directly from our platform, all thanks to direct integration with Google.

 Birdeye provides multi-location businesses with a complete Google marketing package, one of the many reasons why more than 100,000 businesses use Birdeye to help boost their local SEO and win new business.